alco/cloaked-octo-robot/1 - Echo server.md

 Echo server
 ===========

-Let's start by implementing an echo server using TCP socket functionality provided by the Erlang's `gen_tcp` module.
+Let's start by implementing an echo server using TCP socket functionality provided by Erlang's `gen_tcp` module.

-We'll defined separate modules for the server and for the client.
-The server will be listening on a port and when a new client has connected, it will spawn a new process to handle the new connection.
+The server will open a listening socket and wait for a client to connect.
+Once a new connection is requested, the server spawns a new process to handle it.
+Erlang processes are cheap and lightweight, so by using this approach we can support a large number of simultaneous connections.

-This is a common way to handle multiple concurrent tasks in Elixir.
+This is a common way to handle multiple concurrent tasks in Erlang.
 You create a process that runs concurrently with all other processes.
 The processes can talk to each other by means of sending messages.
-By contrast to older languages, you don't have to manages the system resources yourself, the language does this for you.
+By contrast to older languages, you don't have to manages the system resources yourself, the implementation already does this for you.
+All in all, this creates a programming model that is much easier and intuitive, allowing us to write more sophisticated software with less effort and less bugs in it.

 ## The Server Module ##